sgaydonohl/ft_server/README.md

 Notes on the second cmd :

--p : define the port
+-p : define the port (you can define several port in the same cmd line)

 -it  : let the image running on your terminal (don’t forget to service nginx start !!)